angular-slider/angularjs-slider/README.md

 **boundPointerLabels** - _Boolean (defaults to true)_: Set to true to keep the slider labels inside the slider bounds.

 **mergeRangeLabelsIfSame** - _Boolean (defaults to false)_: Set to true to merge the range labels if they are the same.
 For instance, if min and max are 50, the label will be "50 - 50" if `mergeRangeLabelsIfSame: false`, else "50".

+**labelOverlapSeparator** - _String (defaults to ' - ')_: Separator to use when the labels overlap.
+For instance, if min and max are -1 and 1, the label will be "-1 ..
+1" if `labelOverlapSeparator: ' .. '`.

 **onStart** - _Function(sliderId, modelValue, highValue, pointerType)_: Function to be called when a slider update is started.
 If an id was set in the options, then it's passed to this callback.
 This callback is called before any update on the model. `pointerType` is either 'min' or 'max' depending on which handle is used.